stonet-research/zns-tools/README.md

 ## F2FS File Placement Benchmark

 The `fpbench/` directory contains the benchmarking framework to generate workloads to write files on F2FS with particular file hints on the file lifetime (set with `fcntl()`), and identify where files are being placed.
-This helps us understand to what extent (when, under what conditions) F2FS decides to ignore file hints and allocate files differently across segments.
+This helps us understand to what extent, when and under what conditions, F2FS decides to ignore file hints and allocate files differently across segments.

 ### zns.fpbench